-24 2014 MISSOURI
+24 2015 MISSOURI

 Mont.
-Code §§ 2-6-504 (state agencies) 30-14-1701 et seg. (businesses)
+Code §§ 2-6-504 (state agencies) 30-14-1701 et seq. (businesses) H.B.
+74 (Effective October 1, 2015)

 Unauthorized acquisition of computerized data that materially compromises the security, confidentiality, or integrity of personal information maintained by the person or business or state agency or third party on behalf of the state agency and causes or is reasonably believed to cause loss or injury to a Montana resident.